Our mental health therapist help those fighting depression.

 Therapists put great stress on the patient’s thought processes, emotions, and decision-making.
 Similarly, appropriate medicines are prescribed for overcoming the illness.

 Patients suffering from depression usually access treatment by first visiting a GP.
 Upon initial assessment, the GP will determine whether the patient is suffering from depression or a milder form of the illness.
 If the condition is severe, the GP will work with therapists to devise a treatment plan.

-3. Counseling – If the above two strategies don’t work for the patient, then they are recommended counseling sessions.
+3. Counseling: If the above two strategies don’t work for the patient, then they are recommended counseling sessions.
 These involve various tools like cognitive behavioral therapy (CBT) and group counseling.
-By talking to the patient through his mental and emotional insecurities, it becomes easy for the therapist to break his cloud of depression.
+By talking to the patient through their mental and emotional insecurities, it becomes easy for the therapist to break their cloud of depression.